branyikattila/zopa-qanat-quotes-test/README.md

 Maven 3.5+

 Steps to execute the tests:

 1, clone the repository
-2, execute the following cmd from the root directory: man clean install -Dcucumber.options="--tags @complete"
+2, execute the following cmd from the root directory: mvn clean install -Dcucumber.options="--tags @complete"

 The project will run 3 test scenarios: